 With more than 200 hotels and hostels, it can be overwhelming to know which neighbourhood to choose.
 So whether you want to have a few drinks, see the top sights, or explore the coolest neighbourhoods, my guide will share everything you need to know about backpacking in Dublin.

 Where to stay in Dublin first time – City Centre

 Where to stay in Dublin on a budget – Trinity

-Best area to stay in Dublin for nightlife – Temple Bar
+The best area to stay in Dublin for nightlife – Temple Bar

-Coolest place to stay in Dublin – Phibsborough
+The coolest place to stay in Dublin – Phibsborough

-Getting Around the City (When Taxis are Pricey)
+Getting Around the City (When Taxis are pricey)

 Getting around the Dublin area is easy.
 You can jump on its coastal train, the DART, to discover the beautiful towns and villages dotted along the coast, or use their extensive public bus network to travel the city and suburbs.
 There’s the Luas tram system to get you out to the suburbs too as well as bicycle hire throughout the city!
 If you are here for a few days then the best value across bus and rail options is the Leap Visitor Card.

 And of course, you can always download the official Transport for Ireland Journey Planner to view all Dublin’s transport options.
 It’s completely free and covers bus, Luas, taxis, ferries and even walking!

 I sure hope I got you hooked on Dublin as there is so much more to see and do in this city.
 It’s definitely a place you’d want to go more than once!
 Beyond these points of interest, you will find that Dublin has a lot of stories to share.
 Like fairy legends at the Brazen Head and even a much darker side of Dublin where haunts and mummies come to life.